 While the name suggests it should be a type of bird, the Bombay Duck is a type of fish.
 The fish’s scientific name is Harpadon nehereus, but its common names include bamaloh, bumla, and Bombil in Indian dialects.

-A prohibition on Indian fish not canned or frozen in facilities that were “authorized” was enacted by the European Commission of the European Union in 1997.
+A prohibition on Indian fish not being canned or frozen in facilities that were “authorized” was enacted by the European Commission of the European Union in 1997.

-Why it is famous in Mumbai?
+Why is it famous in Mumbai?